|

 Upon creating or selecting a beam from the plan toolbar, the beam toolbar is displayed.
 The user must first pick the treatment machine with the provided option menu.
 Thereafter the treatment machine may not be changed.
 On the toolbar the plan name is shown to the right of the return button.
 An option menu is next shown for the beam.
 A different beam may be selected with this option menu among beams in the plan.
 An option menu follows showing the treatment machine, but other choices are grayed out once a machine is selected.
 Next is an active toggle button.
 The beam may be selected to be inactive (out), in which case the beam is not displayed or computed.
 The energy is next selected with an option menu.
 Be careful to select the energy desired for dual energy treatment machines.

-Under the Move pulldown are controls to set the isocenter position, the couch, gantry, and collimator angles, and depth of isocenter or source to surface distance.
+Under the Move pull down are controls to set the isocenter position, the couch, gantry, and collimator angles, and depth of isocenter or source to surface distance.

 Move Isocenter Popup Control |